ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input.rst

 Model Chemistry
 ===============

-The first item in the input file should be a ``modelChemistry()`` function, which accepts a string describing the model chemistry.
+The first item in the input file should be a ``modelChemistry`` assignment with a string describing the model chemistry.

 CanTherm uses this information to adjust the computed energies to the usual gas-phase reference states by applying atom, bond and spin-orbit coupling energy corrections.
 This is particularly